-Interested parties were invited to make written submissions on the issues paper by 31 October 2017.
-The submissions received were reviewed by the AER and assisted us in drafting the Draft Retail Pricing Information Guidelines.
+Interested parties were invited to make written submissions on the issues paper.
+The submissions received were reviewed by the AER and assisted us in drafting Version 5 of the Retail Pricing Information Guidelines.

 Under the National Energy Retail Law, the AER may develop and amend Retail Pricing Information Guidelines (the Guidelines).
 The Guidelines aim to assist customers more easily compare standing offer prices and market offer prices offered by retailers.
 The Guidelines also provide direction to energy retailers about providing data and information to the AER for the purposes of our energy price comparison website, Energy Made Easy.

 The Guidelines play an important role in educating consumers and empowering them to engage in the retail energy market and make more informed and efficient decisions.
 By specifying the manner and form in which information is presented by retailers, we aim to create a clear and consistent form of presenting important information to customers, giving them confidence in the accuracy and comparability of this information.